msupply-foundation/msupply_docs/content/docs/introduction/central.md

 top = true
 +++

-Open mSupply central server is a special site that allows for configurations of subsets of central data.
-Please see [requirements](/docs/introduction/requirements/#open-msupply-requirements) section for extra info.
+Open mSupply central server is a special site that allows for configuration of subsets of central data.
+Please see the [requirements](/docs/introduction/requirements/#open-msupply-requirements) section for details on the requirements for running open mSupply, and the [Open mSupply central server](docs/introduction/requirements/#open-msupply-central-server) section for details about the central server requirements specifically.

 ## What is the Open mSupply central server

 In essence it's just another Open mSupply instance.
 However, the differences from a typical remote site are:

 - Only one instance of the Open mSupply central server will exist in the Open mSupply system
-- It will be configured by our support staff and needs to be available on the World Wide Web (typically as a cloud server, but can also be hosted in country)
+- It will be configured by our support staff and needs to be available on the World Wide Web (typically as a cloud server, but can also be hosted in-country)
 - All remote instances of Open mSupply will communicate with Open mSupply central server, as part of the [synchronisation process](/docs/sync/synchronisation/)
-- Allows for configurations of subsets of central data
+- Allows for configuration of subsets of central data

 ## What does it look like?

-It will look very much like any other Open mSupply instance, but you will see a distinct coloured bar at the bottom of the interface which identifies the site as the central server
+The central server interface looks very much like any other Open mSupply instance, but you will see a distinct coloured bar at the bottom of the interface which identifies the site as the central server:

 ![central server identifier bar!](/docs/introduction/images/central_server_bar_identifier.png)